Best Beginner Track and Field Spikes

 Initially, you will be more prone to heel striking.
 Your foot will land in a variety of ways, and you will need a shoe with the proper cushioning and stability to protect you while you’re developing.
 In the beginning, some self-awareness and context will go a long way to keeping you happy, healthy, and progressing appropriately.

-The Best Starting Point: Multi-Purpose Spikes
+The Best Beginner Spikes: Multi-Purpose Spikes

 It is unlikely that you’ll enter your first track and field season knowing what event you’ll specialize in.